IshankAggarwal09/Object-Detection---YOLOv8/README.md

 - **Challenges Tackled**: Varied lighting, occlusions, and multiple viewpoints.
 - **Model**: YOLOv8 fine-tuned on the provided synthetic dataset.
 - **Performance Metrics**:
-- Achieved mAP@0.5 of [Insert your final score]% on the test set.
+- Achieved mAP@0.5 of 76.8% on the test set.
-- Precision and recall above [Insert values]% for critical classes.
+- Precision and recall above 76.8% for critical classes.

 ## Troubleshooting & Tips